wavefrontHQ/docs/pages/doc/proxies_configuring.md

 ### Proxy Versions for Containers

 For containers, the proxy image version is determined by the `image` property in the configuration file.
 You have these choices:
-* Use `image: wavefronthq/proxy:latest` for an image on dockerhub
+* Use `wavefronthq/proxy:latest` for an image on dockerhub.
-* Use `projects.registry.vmware.com/tanzu_observability/proxy:latest` for an image on Harbor
+* Use `projects.registry.vmware.com/tanzu_observability/proxy:latest` for an image on Harbor.
 * Specify a proxy version explicitly in the proxy configuration file.

 The proxies are not stateful.
 Your configuration is managed in your `yaml` file.
 It's safe to use  `proxy:latest` -- we ensure that proxies are backward compatible.